 The hard facts

-- When driving, always make sure that all passengers and yourself are buckled in their seat belts.
+- When driving, always make sure that you and all passengers are properly buckled in seat belts and car seats.
 Our children learn safety habits by watching us.
 For new drivers and drivers-to-be, give them the same safety belt advice and refuse to drive until all passengers are bucked safely.

 - Childproof your home.
 Get down to your child's perspective and identify risk areas and hazards around the house.
-Smooth out rough or pointed edges with padding and lock up medication, chocking hazards and poisonous chemicals that are easily accessible to children.
+Secure TVs and furniture, lock up medication and other poisonous products, and remove choking hazards, such as button batteries, away from children's reach.

-- While cooking, prevent hot foods and liquids from falling by placing them on the back burners with their handles facing away from the edge.
+- While cooking, prevent scald burns from hot foods and liquids by placing them on back burners with their handles facing away from the edge.

-- Install smoke and carbon monoxide detectors on all floors and in every bedroom.
+- Design and practice a home fire escape plan.
+Install smoke and carbon monoxide detectors on all floors and in every bedroom.
 Be sure to test each detector once a month and replace their batteries once a year.
-It is recommended that you replace your carbon monoxide detector every five years and replace the smoke detectors every 10 years.

 To learn more general safety tips, read our literature below: